Systemic Design for Regenerative Practice

 Accommodation and food

-Option 1: Glamping on the MVI campus in a private tent.
+Option 1: Camping on the MVI campus 'Èssenza Lamboi Camps" in a provided, furnished tent (limited places)

 Option 3: A single or double room in the Agriturismo or Rifugio Galaberna.